briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     prohibition contained in Ohio R.C.
 [Chapter 4509][ORC Chapter 4509].

     4. _(4)_ The offender knows or has reasonable cause to believe that the other person's act of driving would violate Ohio R.C.
-4511.19 or any substantially equivalent municipal ordinance.
+[4511.19][ORC Section 4511.19] or any substantially equivalent municipal ordinance.

     5. _(5)_ The offender knows or has reasonable cause to believe that the vehicle is the subject of an immobilization waiver order issued under Ohio R.C.
-4503.235 and the other person is prohibited from operating the vehicle under that order.
+[4503.235][ORC Section 4503.235] and the other person is prohibited from operating the vehicle under that order.

 2. _(b)_ Without limiting or precluding the consideration of any other evidence in determining whether a violation of subsection (a)(1), (2), (3), (4) or (5) of